Problem:

 Any variable defined in a method and accessed by an anonymous inner class must be final.
 Or, as Oracle says:

-"An anonymous class cannot access local variables in its enclosing scope that are not declared as final or effectively final"
+"An anonymous class cannot access local variables in its enclosing scope that are not declared as final

 Note: "effectively final" is something new introduced in Java SE 8.
 It is defined as a variable or parameter that is not declared as final, whose value is never changed after it is initialized.